tailhook/vagga/docs/compare_to_docker.rst

 some process realy needs to be root inside the container (e.g. it must spawn processes by different users) you just can't fix it.

+.. note:: In fact you can specify `uid` without adding a ``passwd`` entry, and that works most of the time.
+Up to the point some utility needs to lookup info about user.

 With help of user namespaces Vagga runs programs as a root inside a container, but it looks like your user outside.
 So all your files in project dir are still owned by you.